 MATT HERRON (Writer/Producer/Director)

-Matt Herron founded, and is the Vice President, Executive Producer of, Viacom's Creative Services Video Production Group.
-He oversees the creative direction of a diverse range of award winning video and motion graphics projects for Viacom's channels and internal departments.
-Most notable, recent projects include: (RED), March of Dimes, Hope for Haiti Now, Children of Chernobyl and Get Schooled.
+Matt Herron is the Vice President, Executive Producer of Viacom’s Catalyst: Creative + Strategy group.
+He oversees the creative direction of a diverse range of award-winning video and motion graphics projects for Viacom's channels and internal departments.

 CHRISTOPHER ERNST (Director of Photography)